-Uptime pings your site and tracks TTFB in the Response Time graph.
-TTFB is the time it takes from when a client makes an HTTP request to it receiving its first byte of data from the webserver.
+Uptime pings your site every 2 minutes from our server in Virginia, USA, and tracks TTFB in the Response Time graph (TTFB is the time it takes from when a client makes an HTTP request to it receiving its first byte of data from the webserver).

 Note that the pings from Uptime are excluded from tracking data in your Hub and do not count as visits in the Analytics tracking section detailed below.
 Other tracking platforms may count the pings though, but they would be counted as a single visit per day as the IP is always the same.